 A joint arrangement is an agreement of which the EU and one or more parties have joint control.
 Joint control is the agreed sharing of control of an arrangement by way of a binding arrangement, which exists only when decisions about the relevant activities require the unanimous consent of parties sharing control.
 Joint agreements can be either joint ventures or joint operations.
 A joint venture is a joint arrangement that is structured through a separate vehicle and whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement.
 Participations in joint ventures are accounted for using the equity method (see note 1.5.4).
-A joint operation is a joint arrangement whereby the parties that have joint control of the arrangements have rights to the arrangement.
-Participations are accounted for by recognising in the EU's financial statements its assets and liabilities, revenues and expenses, as well as its share of assets, liabilities, revenues and expenses jointly held or incurred.
+A joint operation is a joint arrangement whereby the parties that have joint control of the arrangements have rights to the assets, and obligations for the liabilities, related to the arrangement.
+Participations in joint operations are accounted for by recognising in the EU's financial statements its assets and liabilities, revenues and expenses, as well as its share of assets, liabilities, revenues and expenses jointly held or incurred.